phoeniX-Digital-Design/phoeniX/README.md

 ## Features
 <div align="justify">

- - **DLX 5 stage pipline**
+ - **Optimized 3 stage pipline**

- The classic DLX 5-stage pipeline in a processor improves instruction throughput by dividing execution into sequential stages.
+ The 3-stage pipeline in a processor improves instruction throughput by dividing execution into sequential stages with minimal internal fragmentation.
 By incorporating data forwarding and bypassing options (such as forwarding data from execution, memory or writeback stage) the pipeline minimizes stalls caused by data hazards.
 As a result, the pipeline achieves higher performance, reduced stalls, and improved instruction-level parallelism, enabling concurrent processing of independent instructions.

  - **Modularity and Extensiveness**